TITLE IX UPDATES FOR 2019

 The Office for Institutional Equity and Diversity provides information below about the U.S. Department of Education proposed regulation on federal Title IX.

 NC State’s Office for Institutional Equity and Diversity (OIED) leads the university’s Title IX compliance efforts.
-The Equal Opportunity and Equity (EOE) unit, led by Interim Vice Provost and Title IX Coordinator Sheri Schwab, facilitates the following activities to ensure university compliance with Title IX: review of reported incidents, provision of resources, support and interim measures to all parties involved in Title IX reports, facilitation of training and education, and assurance that investigation and resolutions are conducted in a fair and equitable manner.
+The Equal Opportunity and Equity (EOE) unit, led by Vice Provost and Title IX Coordinator Sheri Schwab, facilitates the following activities to ensure university compliance with Title IX: review of reported incidents, provision of resources, support and interim measures to all parties involved in Title IX reports, facilitation of training and education, and assurance that investigation and resolutions are conducted in a fair and equitable manner.
 In addition, EOE provides guidance to all campus community members with questions and/or concerns related to Title IX.
 OIED partners with several campus units including the Office of Student Conduct and the Office of General Counsel.

 On November 29, 2018, U.S. Secretary of Education Betsy DeVos announced proposed changes to how schools handle allegations of sexual harassment and assault.